Dependents' Educational Assistance

 Course of Study

 Students must determine a major course of study and enroll in proper courses outlined in the current COCC catalog.
 VA will not pay for any courses already taken in which a passing grade has been received.
 Students are advised to work closely with an advisor.
-Please inform the Veterans Coordinator if a change in major occurs.
+Please inform the Veterans Certifying Official if a change in major occurs.

 Be sure to notify the VA at 1-888-442-4551 of any address changes.
 Benefit checks mailed to an old address could be returned to the VA and may take up to six months to have another one issued.